OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 This report was written and submitted by Caterina Bonan, incoming Services Data Scientist at Five9, who takes full responsibility for any mistake or inaccuracy in it.

+The data pipeline architecture was designed by @mhmdawnallah, who takes full responsibility for any mistake or inaccuracy in it.
 ____________________________________________________

 ### Participants